lauramariel/ncm-ops-lab/assets/lab/README.md

 Additional Notes:
 ------------

-If you are having issues upgrading the Prism Central due to the version of the OpsDemoCluster not being supported, you can run the python deleteprismprocluster.py from the lab directory inside the PC which will delete the fake cluster to allow upgrading.
+If you are having issues upgrading the Prism Central due to the version of the NCMCluster not being supported, you can run the python deleteprismprocluster.py from the lab directory inside the PC which will delete the fake cluster to allow upgrading.